Prabin128/TypeScript/3-JavaScript_Versus_TypeScript/README.md

 ####  ➤Step 3: Running the JavaScript Code

-Now, we can use the generated JavaScript (using_typescript.js) in your HTML file and run as normal js code.
+Now, we can use the generated JavaScript (using_typescript.js) in our HTML file and run as normal js code.